Clean Room and Classification: Summary of 4 Different Standards

 What is first air in clean room?

-The air freshly entering the clean room from the HEPA filter considered particulate-free and as first air.
+Fresh air entering the cleanroom from the HEPA filter is considered particulate-free and as first air.

 What is the meaning of clean room?